City Village – Coventry

 - Do I need a Guarantor?

 Yes, a Parent or legal Guardian resident in the UK must stand as Guarantor.
 The Guarantor is legally bound to pay any debts accrued during the tenancy if the tenant refuses to pay.
-Overseas Students who cannot provide a Guarantor please refer to the options provided on the payment tariff.
+Overseas Students who cannot provide a Guarantor please refer to the options provided on the payment tariff on the City Village page.

 - What if I fail my end of year exams/A Levels and the University does not offer me a place for September?